The Belmonts: DiMucci's departure and singles success (1960–1971)

-In late 1966 the three original Belmonts—Mastrangelo, Milano and D'Aleo—reunited with DiMucci and recorded the album Dion & The Belmonts "Together Again", for ABC Records.
+In late 1966 the three original Belmonts - Mastrangelo, Milano and D'Aleo - reunited with DiMucci and recorded the album Dion & The Belmonts: Together Again, for ABC Records.

 Produced by "DiMont Music", Mastrangelo played drums and DiMucci contributed guitar to reduce the need for additional session musicians.

 Two singles were released from the LP, "My Girl The Month of May" / "Berimbau" and "Movin' Man" / "For Bobbie".

-Neither charted in the US but fared better in England.
+Neither charted in the United States but fared better in England.

 "My Girl The Month Of May" broke the "Radio London Fab 40" top ten at number 9 the week of December 25, 1966.
 One reviewer stated, "Some British radio DJ's gave it a lot of airplay at the time."

 The follow-up, "Movin Man", reached number 17 on the Radio London charts on March 26, 1967.
 "My Girl The Month Of May", was later covered by English artists Alan Bown in 1967 and The Bunch (featuring Sandy Denny of Fairport Convention) in April 1972.
-During their brief mid-'60s reunion, Dion and the Belmonts appeared on the popular The Clay Cole Show performing "Berimbau" and "My Girl The Month of May" and occasionally performed at local New York City clubs such as The Mardi Gras on Staten Island (April 29, 1967) before disbanding.
+During their brief mid-'60s reunion, Dion and the Belmonts appeared on The Clay Cole Show performing "Berimbau" and "My Girl The Month of May" and occasionally performed at local New York City nightclubs, such as "The Mardi Gras," on Staten Island (April 29, 1967), before disbanding.

 After DiMucci left the Belmonts, Frank Lyndon returned.
 Lyndon continued as lead singer for the next five years.

-When Frank Lyndon left they became a quartet with Milano, D'Aleo, Gradus and Dan Elliott (née Rubado, ex-The Monterays, Glenn Miller Orchestra) who joined in 1974.
+When Lyndon left, the lineup became a trio of Milano, D'Aleo, and Gradus.

-In 1968 D'Aleo and Milano composed the lyrics for a vocal version of the instrumental theme to the Mission:Impossible TV series, which was recorded by the Kane Triplets and released on United Artists Records.
+In 1968, D'Aleo and Milano composed the lyrics for a vocal version of the instrumental theme to the Mission:Impossible TV series, which was recorded by the Kane Triplets and released on United Artists Records.

+Also in 1968, as a solo performer, Dion recorded "Abraham, Martin and John", written by Dick Holler.
+It is a tribute to social change icons Abraham Lincoln, Martin Luther King Jr., John F. Kennedy and Robert F. Kennedy.
+It was written as a response to the assassination of King in April and the assassination of Robert in June.
+When producer Phil Gernhard initially presented the song to DiMucci, the latter did not care for it.
+With the persistence of Gernhard, and Dion's wife Susan, he flew to New York that summer.
+He recorded the song in just one take.
+Laurie Records released the single in September of that year and it quickly raced up the chart, peaking at number four in December.
+DiMucci, now a star again, was invited to sing this comeback hit on The Smothers Brothers Comedy Hour, as well as many other top shows.